ronigk/interactive_pool/README.md

 # interactive_pool
-A pool of resources / threads, in a single header file that allows the measurement of connection times and the use of specialized plugins to issue alerts or trigger actions when access times to resources exceed a set threshold.
+A multi-platform pool of resources / threads, in a single header file that allows the measurement of connection times and the use of specialized plugins to issue alerts or trigger actions when access times to resources exceed a set threshold.

 In the "include" folder is the header file with the definition of the class and all its plugins.